Serving Webster County and the surrounding area with the Sacraments, faith formation, and Christian fellowship.

 Special Collections

-The second collection for January 7 and 8 Masses will be for the Webster County…
+The second collection for the June 17-18 Masses will be for the Webster County Food…

 See all parish updates on the News page